cometbft/cometbft/spec/abci/abci++_methods.md

     * The Application may choose to use an empty vote extension (0 length).
     * `RequestExtendVote.hash` corresponds to the hash of a proposed block that was made available to the Application in a previous call to `ProcessProposal` for the current height.
     * `ResponseExtendVote.vote_extension` will only be attached to a non-`nil` Precommit message.
-If CometBFT's consensus algorithm is to precommit `nil`, it will not call `RequestExtendVote`.
+If the consensus algorithm is to precommit `nil`, it will not call `RequestExtendVote`.
     * The Application logic that creates the extension can be non-deterministic.